Accessing the Simulation

 4. Special Roles

-- Mirror Role – Coordinate with the main role player.
+- Ideally, you and the main role player should work together to discuss and agree on choices.
 Only one person (the editor) can submit decisions.

-- Observer Role – Observe team dynamics closely.
-You may be asked to share your insights during the debrief.
+- Observe team dynamics closely.
+You may be asked to share your observations during the debrief at the end of the simulation, so stay engaged and take notes!

 5. In Case of Rescue